ctfs/write-ups-2015/easyctf-2015/forensics/a-picture-is-worth-a-thousand-words/README.md

-# EasyCTF 2015 2015: a-picture-is-worth-a-thousand-words
+# EasyCTF 2015 2015: A Picture is Worth a Thousand Words (100)

 **Category:** Forensics
-**Points:**
+**Points:** 100
 **Solves:**
 **Description:**

-> # A Picture is Worth a Thousand Words (100)
->
->
 > A picture is worth a thousand words.
 Can you find the (JPEG) picture among a thousand files?
 Connect to the EasyCTF SSH server and find the files in `/problems/1000words`.
-The files are also available for download [here](<https://github.com/EasyCTF/easyctf-2015-writeups/files/data.zip).>
+The files are also available for download [here](https://github.com/EasyCTF/easyctf-2015-writeups/files/data.zip).
 >
 >
 > Hint: Grep is always your friend.